contentauth/c2patool/README.md

 c2patool [OPTIONS] [path]
 ```

-Where `<path>` is the path to the asset to read, or a JSON configuration file.
+Where `<path>`  is the path to the asset to read or embed a manifest into.

 The following table describes the command-line options.